jkausti/jkausti.github.io/content/posts/modern-spark-alternatives/index.md

 your pipelines to Polars or DuckDB is not a bad idea, since you will be able to process the same data with less cores and less memory.
 But there is of course a migration cost in terms of development time and other factors that you need to take into account when making the decision.
-Questions you can ask yourself are: Do you need both SQL and Dataframe API?
-How many tools can your team support?
-Does your team have the skills and motivations to work with these newer tools?
+Spark is very mature and a tried and tested product, but is it starting to reach the end of it's product lifecycle?